Concentration

 In chemistry, concentration is the abundance of a constituent divided by the total volume of a mixture.
 Several types of mathematical description can be distinguished: mass concentration, molar concentration, number concentration, and volume concentration.
 The concentration can refer to any kind of chemical mixture, but most frequently refers to solutes and solvents in solutions.
 The molar (amount) concentration has variants, such as normal concentration and osmotic concentration.
 Dilution is reduction of concentration, e.g., by adding solvent to a solution.
 The verb "to concentrate" means to increase concentration, the opposite of dilute.

 Etymology

-Concentration-, concentratio, action or an act of coming together at a house on a farm in a single place, bringing black people as slaves to a common center, was used in post-classical Latin in 1550 or earlier, similar terms attested in Italian (1589), Spanish (1589), English (1606), French (1632).
+Concentration-, concentratio, action or an act of coming together at a house on a farm in a single place, was used in post-classical Latin in 1550 or earlier, similar terms attested in Italian (1589), Spanish (1589), English (1606), French (1632).

 Qualitative description

 These glasses containing red dye demonstrate qualitative changes in concentration.
 The solutions on the left are more dilute, compared to the more concentrated solutions on the right.

 Often in informal, non-technical language, concentration is described in a qualitative way, through the use of adjectives such as "dilute" for solutions of relatively low concentration and "concentrated" for solutions of relatively high concentration.
 To concentrate a solution, one must add more solute (for example, alcohol), or reduce the amount of solvent (for example, water).
 By contrast, to dilute a solution, one must add more solvent, or reduce the amount of solute.
 Unless two substances are miscible, there exists a concentration at which no further solute will dissolve in a solution.
 At this point, the solution is said to be saturated.
 If additional solute is added to a saturated solution, it will not dissolve, except in certain circumstances, when supersaturation may occur.
 Instead, phase separation will occur, leading to coexisting phases, either completely separated or mixed as a suspension.
 The point of saturation depends on many variables, such as ambient temperature and the precise chemical nature of the solvent and solute.

 Concentrations are often called levels, reflecting the mental schema of levels on the vertical axis of a graph, which can be high or low (for example, "high serum levels of bilirubin" are concentrations of bilirubin in the blood serum that are greater than normal).